 Sorcerers also regain ALL spell slots after a long rest.
 Unlike Wizards, Sorcerers can’t recover any spell slots after a short rest, BUT they get ‘Sorcery Points’ that can be exchanged for various effects such as regaining a spell slot on the fly (Sorcery Points are recovered after a long rest).
 See page 101 of guide.

-Warlocks have many fewer spell slots than Wizards or Sorcerers, BUT they are the only class that can regain all their slots after one short rest.
+Warlocks have many fewer spell slots than Wizards or Sorcerers, BUT they are the only class that can regain all their slots after any single short rest in the day.
 In Arcanearth house rules, I reduced this to a single short rest per day (cantrips can be recovered after ANY short rest).
 So the Warlock can regain all their 1+ level spell slots up to twice per day, and all cantrip slots multiple times per day.
 Warlock’s depend on their weapons, armor, Pact Boons and Eldritch Invocations.

 Ritual Casting doesn’t expend the spell slot, but it takes +10 minutes casting time so you usually can’t do it in combat, and it only is available for certain spells.

 Cantrips: In Arcanearth house rules, the only at-will cantrips are those you get from race or some archetype features.
 All the cantrips a sorcerer/wizard/warlock knows are fixed in their mind and always prepared, but require at least a short rest to recover all expended ‘0-level’ slots (your 0-level slots are always equal to the number of cantrips you know).
 Basically, you can recover all your cantrip slots if you have at least 1 hour to rest between each fight or other encounter.